 You can also receive daily prayer times for your exact location using our handy telegram bot

-This year Ramaḍān is taking place during summer, with extremely long days that may cause difficulties for some Muslims especially those who live in northern Europe.
+This year Ramaḍān is taking place in the early summer months, with extremely long days that may cause difficulty for some Muslims especially those who live in northern Europe.
 Some may express a negative attitude towards the long fasts and others might try to find excuses to avoid fasting altogether.
 Others may complain that there are disadvantages to fasting such long days.
 An underlying reason for such objections is the weakness of our belief in the afterlife that is true and everlasting.

 There are many examples for us from the early generations of Muslims where they deliberated the long arduous fast.
 We know that Madīnah, the city of the Prophet (sall Allāhu ʿalayhi wa sallam), is a very hot place in the summer and yet it was reported that he used to fast frequently.
 His wife, ʿĀ’ishah (raḍiy Allāhu ʿanha) remarked that he used to fast continuously until they thought that he will not cease fasting, and likewise he used to not fast to the extent that they thought that he would not fast again.
 It was also narrated that Abu’l-Darda’ (raḍiy Allāhu ʿanhu) said: